RayKitajima/StarlightCatalogService/README.md

    * Parses it, extracts images/audio if found as Base64, and writes them into the output folder.
    * Generates an `entity.json` with updated references (pointing to the newly extracted media).
    * Produces an `index.json` in each directory, listing items present (including `downloadURL` for non-JSON files).
+   * Handles `.zip` packages exported by the app, automatically unpacking and indexing them.
+4. If a `whats-new.json` file exists at the repository root, it is copied to the docs root.
-4. The final output folder can then be served or hosted anywhere.
+5. The final output folder can then be served or hosted anywhere.

 **Usage**: